How to give a gift to a Croatian in different occasions

 Depending on the occasion, a good choice can also be homemade food, cake, pie, liqueur, rakija, jams, winter stores, hot sauces, or anything else you are good at.

 It is always nice and polite to pack a present into a convenient decoration paper.
 There are numerous paper types, so choose them according to your own selection.
-Colorful and fun paper is convenient for children, monochrome papers are convenient for adults, and cheerful patterns are excellent for young people.
+Colorful and fun paper is good for children, monochrome papers for adults, and cheerful patterns for young people.

 Sometimes we just put the gift into the decorative bag without packing it.
 This is very convenient when buying wine, liqueur, and other drinks.
 It is very practical, so people often just put any type of gift into the decorative bag.